Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Methodology

 where $K_{5/3}$ is the modified Bessel function of order 5/3, with $x = \nu/\nu_c$.
 To get the right-hand side of Eq.~\eqref{eq:synchrotron-emissivity}, we have assumed a power-law spectrum over an appropriate range of frequencies.

 The specific radio synchrotron intensity, $I_\nu$, at frequency $\nu$ is then obtained by integrating $j_\nu$ (with units of erg s$^{-1}$ Hz$^{-1}$ cm$^{-3}$) along the line of sight, $s$:

-This gives $I_\nu$ in units\footnote{This may be converted to the more typical observational units of Jy~arcsec$^{-2}$ with the transformation 1 Jy arcsec$^{-2}$ = $2.35 \times 10^{12}$ erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$ sterrad$^{-1}$.} of erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$ sterad$^{-1}$.
-In the remainder of the paper, where projections are shown we have set the upper limit of the integral in Eq.~\eqref{eq:intensity} to be the depth of the box, equal to 300 kpc (or approximately $1 \times 10^{24}$ cm).
+This gives $I_\nu$ in units\footnote{This may be converted to the more typical observational units of Jy~arcsec$^{-2}$ with the transformation 1 Jy arcsec$^{-2}$ = $4.25 \times 10^{-13}$ erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$ sterad$^{-1}$.} of erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$ sterad$^{-1}$.
+In the remainder of the paper, where projections are shown we have set the upper limit of the integral in Eq.~\eqref{eq:intensity} to be the depth of the box, equal to 300 kpc.